juji-io/datalevin/benchmarks/write-bench/README.md

 synchronous conditions, where CPU times are relatively small compared with the wallclock time.
-The exception is Datalevin Async, where the total CPU time (227.89 seconds) is actually greater than wallclock time (111.04 seconds), indicating the effective utilization of multicore and the apparent hiding of I/O wait time.
+The exception is Datalevin Async, where the total CPU time (227.89 seconds) is actually greater than wallclock time (111.04 seconds), indicating an effective utilization of multicore and the apparent hiding of I/O wait time.

 ### Remark